 Most prisoners can work in prison while they carry out their sentence.
 They can a chance to work in electrical engineering or make clothes and basic furniture.

-Note: UK prison rules and regulations allow a 'low-risk' prisoner to work among the general community.
+Note: UK prison rules and regulations allow a 'low-risk' prisoner to work among, and join, general community activities.

 Prison Life in the UK: Outline of Jail Rules and Regulations in the United Kingdom